raspberrypilearning/comic-character/en/step_4.md

 --- /collapse ---

-The function `displaySummary()` will be called as an event handler providing a response when your user clicks the Submit button.
+The function `displaySummary()` will be called as an event handler providing a response when your user clicks the Create button.

 --- collapse ---